Last updated: 14th December 2021

 - Sending a photo or video of the problem that needs fixing to the tradesperson.
 Many tradespeople have let us know that they’re happy to use these to provide an accurate quote, just remember to send as much detail as you can alongside them.

 Once you’ve hired a tradesperson, you should keep in contact with them throughout the process.
 Let them know if you or anyone in your household is ill – the tradesperson should do the same so work can be rescheduled if needed.
 You can send messages to them using our Chat feature, which you can access within our Rated People Homes app or through our website.
-Read more about it here.
+Read more about it on our Homeowner help page.

 Preparing for a job